 We are pleased to present you with this Summary Plan Description (SPD) of the restated Plan.
-This SPD incorporates all improvements and amendments adopted in the I.A.M.
-National 401(k) Plan through July 2012.
+This SPD incorporates all improvements and amendments adopted in the IAM National 401(k) Plan through December 2016.

 The main purpose of the Plan is to give you the opportunity to save for retirement in a tax-advantaged way and to supplement your pension benefits and Social Security income.
 As a participant, you have an individual account with the Plan.
-You direct the investment of your individual account and your account will be adjusted every business day to reflect contributions, gains, losses and expenses.
-You will be entitled to the balance of your account when you retire, become disabled or otherwise leave employment.
+You direct the investment(s) of your individual account and your account will be adjusted every business day to reflect contributions, gains, losses and expenses.
+You will be entitled to the balance of your account when you retire, become disabled or otherwise leave employment or to an "in-service" withdrawal at age 59/2.